CamilleA3/Food-Safety-Data-Analysis/README.md

 <!--Figure 2_Line graph of illnesses over time_1998_2015--><img src="https://user-images.githubusercontent.com/99365065/189704430-fb83ab93-9b64-4c74-850b-f2021dc25d13.png" width="75%" height="75%" />
-From the start of this study, there was a downward trend of illnesses until 2003 where in the span of 1 year, the incidence increase drastically for the year 2004 which has the highest quantity of illnesses.
+<p align="right">From the start of this study, there was a downward trend of illnesses until 2003 where in the span of 1 year, the incidence increase drastically for the year 2004 which has the highest quantity of illnesses.
 There was a sharp decline in case in 2005, but they increased again for 2006.
-The next 9 years had an overall decreasing trend with a slight peak in 2015.
+The next 9 years had an overall decreasing trend with a slight peak in 2015.</p>

 <!--Figure 3_Total Illnesses by State--><img src="https://user-images.githubusercontent.com/99365065/189704432-46ac1269-8704-4899-ba3f-1250e15c603a.png" width="70%" height="70%" />
-Even when accounting for the growth of populations over time and the population size of different states, California has a significantly greater incidence of foodborne illnesses
+<p align="right">Even when accounting for the growth of populations over time and the population size of different states, California has a significantly greater incidence of foodborne illnesses.

-Minnesota (21) and Wisconsin (20) are not within the top 10 states with the highest population size and yet and one of the top states with higher incidence

-North Carolina had a much lower sum of illnesses despite being being a top 10 state according to population size
+Minnesota (21) and Wisconsin (20) are not within the top 10 states with the highest population size and yet and one of the top states with higher incidence.North Carolina had a much lower sum of illnesses despite being being a top 10 state according to population size</p>

 <!--Figure 4_Location of Food Prep with Total Illnesses--><img src="https://user-images.githubusercontent.com/99365065/189704435-0a4b0b9f-4c5a-4a61-a9cc-a3edb38bc091.png" width="75%" height="75%" />
 Restaurants and School settings are the highest ranking in location.
 They might be sourcing meats, vegetables, fruits, etc from a different supplier/distribution center than the other locations.
 An alternative explanation is the food might be in storage longer allowing contamination.
 For example, restaurants and schools with buffet style serving method where the food is sitting out for extended periods of time.